Home » The Blog » Living Up to Friend’s Email Expectations

 What Both Sides Don’t Know

-No one knows the other side’s situation.
-Both from those who demand speedy replies and those who are busy at the time.
+No one knows the other side’s situation—those who demand speedy replies and those who are busy.

 So what we can do is be clear about our schedules and time constraints.
-With those you see commenting on your availability, time to be clear so as to set expectations.
+With those you see commenting on your availability, time to be clear to set expectations.

 For those that choose to be hurt by delayed responses, maybe clarify that’s not your intent.
 That’s what friends do.
 If you care, time to set the record straight to avoid future misunderstandings.